Alpha Loft is a 501(c)(3) non-profit organization.

 Mark earned his MBA from Boston University Graduate School of Management and BA from the University of Michigan-Flint.
 He is a graduate of the NVCA-NASBIC Venture Capital Institute Certificate and Graduate Programs.
 He was awarded the Charter Financial Analyst (CFA) designation in 1986.

 Joshua Cyr is a UNH WSBE alumni, graduating with a B.S. in Business Administration in 1996.
 He has worked in marketing agencies and co-founded a commercial CMS company, Savvy Software, being its primary software developer.
 In 2010 Joshua left Savvy Software to be a freelance consultant, and pursue other projects.
 Joshua created Alpha Loft a short time later.
 A short 3 years later Alpha Loft was acquired by abiHub and the organization was rebranded as Alpha Loft.
-Joshua serves on the City of Portsmouth’s Economic Development Commission (EDC).
+Joshua serves as a City Councilor for the City of Portsmouth.
 In the past Joshua has been a founder of the eCoast, run small web developer conferences on cruise ships, served on the board of The Greater Portsmouth Chamber of Commerce, WSCA Community Radio, and was Board President of Pro Portsmouth.

 Our Board of Directors